UnluckiestGamble/LetsGoGambling/README.md

 .𖥔 ݁ ˖ Some fandoms im in and actively interact with in pt are Forsaken, Bungou stray dogs, Cookie run kingdom, Maymadness 2012, Life Series and Hermitcraft!!

-.𖥔 ݁ ˖ I'm also a multishipper and rarepair shipper so feel free to approach for ships. but if you care my fav ships from fandoms are __Ichance__, Doublefedora, Paycheck, Backshot/Secondchance, Noli77 (Forsaken) Fyolai, Nikochuu, Ranchuu/Chuuran and Fyoya (BSD) Ellertrap, Itree and Polymadness (MM12) For mcyt I dont really ship but if you do idm regardless
+.𖥔 ݁ ˖ I'm also a multishipper and rarepair shipper so feel free to approach for ships. but if you care my fav ships from fandoms are __Ichance__, Doublefedora, Paycheck, Backshot/Secondchance, Noli77 (Forsaken) Fyolai, Nikochuu, Ranchuu/Chuuran and Fyoya (BSD) Ellertrap, Itree/Winterseason and Polymadness (MM12) For mcyt I dont really ship but if you do idm regardless

 .𖥔 ݁ ˖ More stuff on my Patreon about Ponytown related things and Carrd for whatever else